 8 nights of multi-share accommodation are included.
 You will stay in a combination of multi-share hostels, simple hotels and campsites.
 All camping equipment (except for a sleep sheet and pillow) is supplied, including camp mattresses and sleeping bags.

-5 breakfasts, 1 lunch and 2 dinners are included.
+8 breakfasts are included.
 Allow USD170-225 for meals not included.

 The minimum age to join this trip is 18.
 This trip is designed for travellers aged 18-39.